8 Places You Should Eat in Texas Hill Country

 #1 Milagro’s Hill Country Tex-Mex, Wimberley

-My husband, Eddie, and I stopped at Milagro’s Hill Country Tex-Mex with our dog, Priscilla, on our way into Canyon Lake.
+Eddie (my husband) and I stopped at Milagro’s Hill Country Tex-Mex on our way into Canyon Lake, Texas.
 We sat on the outdoor patio, which was packed with large parties.
+Milagro’s is pet-friendly, artsy and festive, and a perfect place to take children.
+They even have a large outside play area.

 The food at Milagro’s was a great way to kick-start our Texas family vacation.
-Chips, Queso, and Salsa were perfect and flavorful starters.
-Eddie and I shared the Top Shelf Chicken Fajita Nachos and the Southwest Chicken Caesar Salad.
-Our nachos had big chunks of succulent chicken and ooey-gooey melted cheese piled high on the chips.
-Scoops of sour cream, guacamole, pico de gallo, and jalapeños topped the nachos.
+The chips, salsa, and queso made perfect starters, and the SW Chicken Caesar salad and Top Shelf Chicken Fajita Nachos were perfect for sharing.
+Our nachos had big chunks of succulent chicken and ooey-gooey melted cheese piled high on the chips and were topped with mounds of sour cream, guacamole, pico de gallo, and jalapeños.
 They were impeccable!
-Eddie also loved Milagro’s Fire & Ice Margarita.
-Our waiter, Daniel P, provided excellent service.
+Eddie loved Milagro’s Fire & Ice Margarita, an excellent accompaniment for the meal.

 #2 Gruene River Grill, New Braunfels

-The Gruene River Grill caught my interest from the look of the inviting sign located out front.
+The Gruene River Grill caught my interest from the look of the inviting sign out front.
 It is a beautifully designed and decorated restaurant with huge parlor rooms.
 One was filled with bookcases that reminded me of the library from the Beauty & the Beast movie.
-The Gruene River Grill’s design was rustic, yet chic, and it worked beautifully.
-Eddie, our daughter Taylor, and I enjoyed lunch on the outdoor patio with views of people floating in tubes down the Guadalupe River.
+Gruene River Grill’s design was rustic, yet chic, and it worked beautifully.
+Eddie, our daughter Taylor, and I enjoyed lunch on the outdoor patio while watching people floating in tubes down the Guadalupe River beneath us.

-For lunch, we chose the Fried Shrimp Platter (with fries and Asian slaw), Queso Chicken (served with black beans and a rice dish), and Smoked Pork Tacos.
+For lunch, we had the Fried Shrimp Platter (with Asian slaw), Queso Chicken (with black beans and rice), and Smoked Pork Tacos.
 The Asian slaw had black poppy seeds.
-I loved the sweet and crunchy tase and having a unique menu item.
+I loved the sweet and crunchy taste, plus it was a unique menu item.

-The black beans in the Queso Chicken gave it an odd look since the color bled into the chicken and cheese, but the overall dish was superb!
+The color of the black beans in the Queso Chicken gave it an odd look (almost purple), but the taste was superb!
 The chicken’s delicate queso sauce was the constancy of cheese fondue and tasted freaking nom!
-Eddie loved his Pork Tacos and Taylor devoured her shrimp.
+Eddie loved his Pork Tacos, and Taylor devoured her shrimp.

 #3 Silver Creek Beer Garden, Fredericksburg

-My family met some friends in Fredericksburg and decided to stop for drinks.
-We picked the Silver Creek Beer Garden because of their huge selection of beers, cocktail menu, and appetizers.
+My family met some friends in Fredericksburg and stopped for drinks.
+We chose Silver Creek Beer Garden because of its massive selection of beers, cocktail menu, and appetizers.

-The drinks that we selected were Moscow Mules, 30-ounce Margaritas (mostly ice, I would skip it), local wines, craft beer, peach Rum Bellinis (yum!), and a Texas favorite, cherry limeade Margaritas.
-The drinks definitely quenched our thirsts!
+Our drinks, a Moscow Mule, 30-ounce Margaritas (mostly ice, I would skip it), local wines, craft beer, peach Rum Bellinis (yum!), and cherry limeade Margaritas (a Texas favorite), definitely quenched our thirsts!

-We ordered the Sausage Sampler with Bratwurst, Knackwurst, and Pepperwurst which was served with rye bread and German mustard.
-Another dish we tried was the Spinach Artichoke Dip, which came with veggies and red tortilla strips for dipping.
+To munch on, we had the beautiful Sausage Sampler with Bratwurst, Knackwurst, and Pepperwurst, which was served with rye bread and German mustard.
+Another dish we tried was the Spinach Artichoke Dip, with veggies and red tortilla strips for dipping.

-My favorite appetizer was the Fried Phyllo wrapped log of Triple Cream Brie Cheese.
-The log was topped with a velvety tomato cream sauce.
-It was really hard to share that Brie because I wanted it all for myself…what a clever recipe!
+My favorite appetizer was the Fried Phyllo wrapped log of Triple Cream Brie Cheese, and topped with a velvety tomato cream sauce.
+It was tough to share that Brie because I wanted it all for myself.

 #4 Rathskeller Restaurant, Fredericksburg

-Between the seven of us, we tried the Chicken Sandwich, Chicken Artichoke (fabulous!), Chicken Philly Sandwich, Creole-Style Red Beans & Rice (smoked jalapeño cheddar sausage), Jaeger Schnitzel, and the “Lois” Speared Salmon Filet.
-The salmon wa paired nicely with a lemon caper butter sauce and sautéed spinach.
+Between the seven of us, we tried the Chicken Sandwich, Chicken Artichoke (fabulous!), Chicken Philly Sandwich, Creole-style Red Beans & Rice (smoked jalapeño cheddar sausage..nom), Jaeger Schnitzel, and the “Lois” Speared Salmon Filet.
+The salmon was paired nicely with a lemon caper butter sauce and sautéed spinach.
 My Schnitzel came with a tangy red cabbage that wasn’t too tart or too sweet, German potato salad, and sauerkraut.
 We all enjoyed each of our dishes.
 Oi Oi Oi!

 #5 Mamacita’s Restaurant & Cantina, Fredericksburg

-Mamacita’s is a chain restaurant and has 5 locations in Hill Country.
-We stopped there after touring the wineries in Fredericksburg.
-Inside this huge eatery are unique stained glass windows, a bustling arcade, and many happy diners.
+Mamacita’s is a chain restaurant with five locations in the Texas Hill Country.
+We stopped there after touring the Fredericksburg wineries, to get our Mexican fix.
+Inside Mamacita’s huge restaurant are unique stained glass windows, a bustling arcade, and many happy diners.

 You’ll most definitely need a pitcher of tasty gold margaritas to go with the yummy Mexican fare.